Overview

 NotSet is the default verdict for all test steps.
 A step can set a verdict during execution to indicate success.
 A test plan ouputs a verdict according to the verdicts of its steps.
 The verdict of a test plan is the most severe verdict of its child steps.
 A verdict has one of 6 severities, detailed in the following table:

-This means that, for a test plan to output a Pass verdict, at least one step must set their verdict to Pass, and the rest must either set their verdict to Pass or NotSet verdict.
-This is also the most typical behavior for parent steps containing child steps; a Sequential step passes if all of its children pass.
-However, this is not a rule.
-Parent steps decide their own verdict conditions.
+This hierarchy determines that, for a test plan to output a Pass verdict, at least one step must set its verdict to Pass, and the rest must either set their verdict to Pass or NotSet.
+This choice represents the most typical behavior for parent steps containing child steps; a Sequential step passes if all of its children pass.
+However, this is not a hard and fast rule: parent steps decide whether to override the verdicts of their children and set their own verdict conditions.

 Break Conditions operate based on step verdicts.
 The default engine setting is to abort the test plan if an Error verdict is encountered, and continue otherwise.
 The following break conditions can be toggled independently: